Tsawwassen/hme/README.md

 - Batch upload is working
 - One label prints per page
 - Cleaned up the single label input form

+# Journal - Inventory Helper
+## 12/02/2023
+- Going back to inventory helper
+- Receive an export from WW.
+Doesn't really do what i want it to do, but going to work on getting it to work with the current functions
+- - ie, take the WW model, and map it to the model that i need to work with for showing inventory report
+- - DONE Note - WW export is not what needs to be used for inventory

 # Journal - QoL Updates
 - Most of the app functions are done, would like to do some cleaning up